Compare abortion procedures

 - It reduces the time and costs of travel.

-- There is no surgical procedure (unless it fails).
+- There's no surgical procedure (unless it fails).

 - It can be done after 10 weeks' pregnancy.